 Regardless of which you use in this recipe, you absolutely need to marinate it.
 This is a cut of meat that is tough when it is not marinated.
 Additionally, for optimal tenderness, slice the meat thin and against the grain.
 To determine the grain of the meat, look at the lines in it.
 You want to slice perpendicular to those lines.

 The recipe is written assuming that you have one skillet to work with.
 I am lucky enough to have an indoor cast iron stove top grill.
 Though I have made it every way under the sun, my preference is to grill my steak on that while cooking my vegetables in the cast iron skillet.

 If you are eating with meat lovers like me, you may want to double the meat in this recipe.
 If you do that, also double the marinade.
 You can still marinate it all together in one giant zip-lock bag.
 I usually keep the amount of vegetables the same when I double the meat.
 Again, I live with a family of T. Rexes.

 We love eating this family style.
 We bring the vegetables over to the table in the hot cast iron skillet.
 We slice the meat on a big cutting board right on the table, and then everyone makes their fajitas at the table.

 My kids like their fajitas with a little cheese on top.
 My husband prefers his with some sour cream.
 I like mine with a little fresh cilantro.

-If you make these great Steak Fajitas or any of my other recipes, please leave me a comment and let me know.
+If you make this Steak Fajita recipe or any of my other recipes, please leave me a comment and let me know.

 - 1/4 cup extra virgin olive oil